jwronline/shuttle-command/README.md

 Now you can enter as expected on the numpad, but a drawback is that it's harder to read due to its lower size, and it changes settings for the whole terminal

-## Using AutoKey (not recommended)
+## Using AutoKey

 ### Regular installation

-You'll have to install [AutoKey](https://code.google.com/p/autokey/), and set it up to change the following keys:
+You'll have to install [AutoKey](https://code.google.com/p/autokey/) (or similar), and set it up to change the following keys:

 | original     | replaced |